© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn 300m west of Lyvennet Beck is a scheduled monument protected by Historic England under reference 1007580.
 View the official record →

-Round cairn 300m west of Lyvennet Beck is a Bronze Age funerary monument located in Westmorland in the English Lake District.
+Round cairn 300m west of Lyvennet Beck is a Bronze Age burial monument located in Westmorland, in the north-west of England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007580.

 Round cairn 300m west of Lyvennet Beck is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007580.